 How to Handle Difficult Customers as a Food Truck Owner

-When the sun is shining, and your food truck is surrounded by happy customers, signing up with Truckster might seem like the best idea you ever had.
+When the sun is shining, and your food truck is surrounded by happy customers, signing up with Truckster, the leading food truck finder, might seem like the best idea you ever had.

 How about when you get those inevitable demanding customers, though?

 Are you able to keep your cool and resolve the problem, or do you end up flying off the handle?